-Origin Of Mars’ Moons Finally Established: It Was A Large Asteroid That Did It, Says New Study
+Origin Of Mars’ Moons Finally Established: It Was A Large Asteroid That Did It, According To New Study

 Other studies have also indicated that the Mars moons had a violent beginning and were smacked into existence by an asteroid collision.
 But, according to this latest model, they got the perpetrator wrong.

-“Larger impacts advocated in prior works produce massive disks and more massive inner moons that prevent the survival of tiny moons like Phobos and Deimos,” Salmon clarifies matters once and for all.
+“Larger impacts advocated in prior works produce massive disks and more massive inner moons that prevent the survival of tiny moons like Phobos and Deimos,” Salmon clarified matters once and for all.